How much does business coaching cost?

-Dominic Monkhouse has experience of DIY implementation
+Dominic Monkhouse has experience in DIY implementation

 Dominic Monkhouse has gone before you on this path.
-At Rackspace, the chairman Graham Weston did attend Verne Harnish’s MIT programme Birthing of Giants.
+At Rackspace, the chairman Graham Weston attended Verne Harnish’s MIT programme Birthing of Giants.
 However, the implementation of the tools was a DIY affair.
 This was in the time before Scaling Up coaches existed.
 In fact, Dominic implemented the Net Promoter System (NPS) at Rackspace in 2004, the year after the article The One Number You Need to Grow by Fred Reichheld was published in the Harvard Business Review.
 The executive team were among some of the early readers and implementers of Patrick Lencioni’s The Five Dysfunctions of a Team when it first appeared in 2002.

 In his book, F**K Plan B: How to scale your technology business faster and achieve Plan A, Dominic Monkhouse walks readers through how to overcome what he has found to be the main barriers to success in scaling up.
 The book is available in paperback, kindle and audiobook from Amazon.
-Subscribe to the newsletter to get a pdf copy for FREE.

 Companies will also find using a software tool to underpin their habit formation and reporting an advantage.
 We use Metronome Growth Systems software with all of our clients.